JoeKoss/NihonGO/README.md

 # NihonGO
 A study tool for Japanese Hiragana and Katakana.
 Designed to be used with pen and paper.
 Utilizes Java Swing for the GUI.
 Images taken from Wikipedia.
+Source code included but not needed to run.

 How to use: